allinbits/cosmos-cash/docs/Explanation/ADR/adr-004-did.md

 The operation MUST update the DID document metadata and set the `deactivated` value to true.
 The operation is not reversible.

-### Method-specific Properties
+### Method-Specific Properties

-#### DID-core Verification Material
+#### DID Core Verification Material

-The [Verification Material](https://www.w3.org/TR/did-core/#verification-material) type MUST support
+The [Verification Material](https://www.w3.org/TR/did-core/#verification-material) type MUST support:

-- type `EcdsaSecp256k1RecoveryMethod2020` with `pubKeyHex` to encode a cosmos account public key in hexadecimal format
+- Type `EcdsaSecp256k1RecoveryMethod2020` with `pubKeyHex` to encode a Cosmos account public key in hexadecimal format
-- type `CosmosAccountAddress` with `blockchainAccountID` to represent a cosmos account
+- Type `CosmosAccountAddress` with `blockchainAccountID` to represent a Cosmos account

 Support for other verification materials can be added.